John-Rood/VectorVault/vectorvault/documentation/fulldocs.md

 <br>
 `vault.get_similar("text string", n)` : Vector similarity search.
 Returns similar texts from the Vault for any given input text - Processes vectors in the Vector Vault Cloud. `text` is required. `n` is optional, default = 4
 <br>
-`vault.get_similar_local("text string", n)` : Vector similarity search.
-Returns similar texts from the Vault for any given input text - Processes vectors locally. *This local version is speed optimization for production deployments.*
+`vault.get_similar("text string", n, include_distances, vault)` : Vector similarity search.
+Returns similar texts from the Vault for any given input text. `include_distances=True` adds distance field to results. `vault` parameter allows searching a different vault.
 <br>
 `vault.get_total_items()` : Returns the total number of items in the Vault
 <br>